Disable Password Saving in Web Browsers

 - Select the website and user name to remove and click Remove, or click Remove All to clear all saved user names.

 - Click Done and close Preferences.

 To disable password saving in Firefox on Athena, Linux, Macintosh, and Windows

 - Open Firefox.

-- To clear any saved usernames and passwords, click Show Passwords or Saved Passwords.
+- To clear any saved usernames and passwords, click the Saved Passwords button.

 - Select the site and username to remove and click Remove, or click Remove All to clear all saved usernames in Firefox, then click Close.